topofkeks/arilla/controller/README.md

 # Mouse controller
 The PS/2 mouse controller used in Arilla.
 Inputs and outputs of the controller component correspond with standard Arilla peripheral inputs and outputs.

-Functional diagram can be found in `Controller.drawio`, microcode in `Controller.mic` and memory initialization file generated using `mic.py` in `Controller.mif`.
+Functional diagram can be found in `Controller.drawio`, microcode in `../mic/Controller.mic` and memory initialization file generated using `mic.py` in `../mic/Controller.mif`.

 ## Movement calculation
 - Default mouse resolution is 4 counts per milimiter.